 Breakfast at hotel, city tour of North Goa.
 Visit the charming beaches of Goa such as Calangute, Dona Paula, Miramar, and Baga Beach.
 Goa is famous for its magnificent scenic beauty and the architectural splendors of its temples, churches, and old houses.
 Visit the basilica of Bom Jesus, the 16th-century church dedicated to infant Jesus and housing the tomb of St. Francis Xavier a UNESCO World Heritage Site.
 The other Churches in the same area are St. Cathedral, with its vaulted interior, Church of Our Lady of Miracles, Church of our Lady of Rosary, and Nunnery of St. Monica.
 The Aguada Fort built by the Portuguese commands the mouth of the Mondovi River and on the fort stands a 4-story Portuguese lighthouse and the oldest of its kind in Asia.
 In South Goa visit Mangueshi and Shanta Durga Temples.
 Later, proceed for a visit to Margao, the headquarters of South Goa.
 Overnight at resort.
 (Hotel: Lemon Tree Hotel Candolim or similar)

 Breakfast at the hotel.
 Day free and easy to relax on the beach.
 Overnight at the hotel.
 (Hotel: Lemon Tree Hotel Candolim or similar)

 Breakfast at the hotel.
 Breakfast at the hotel as per your flight schedule transfer to airport to board flight for your onward destination.

-Specification: Architecture of South India
+3 reviews for Architecture of South India

 TripWays is an authorized agent of this operator.
 Please make sure you understand their booking Terms & Conditions.